Mackay Cemetery

 馬偕墓園墓碑

-Dr. George Leslie MacKay, widely known as Mackay, arrived in Tamsui in 1872 and devoted himself to missionary work, medical care, and education, earning the admiration and affection of the local residents.
-He passed away from throat cancer on June 2, 1901, in Tamsui and was buried in the land he loved.
-Mackay Cemetery is located at the corner of Tamkang Senior High School and was originally the foreign cemetery of Tamsui.
-However, according to his will, a wall was built to separate his grave from those of other foreigners, signifying that he was a Taiwanese.
-Today, the Mackay family cemetery is designated as a city historical site.
+Dr. George Leslie MacKay, known to us as Mackay, arrived in Tamsui in 1872 and actively engaged in missionary work, medical care, and educational activities, earning the admiration and love of local residents.
+He passed away from throat cancer in Tamsui on June 2, 1901, and was buried on the land he cherished.
+The Mackay Cemetery is located at the corner of Tamkang High School, originally a foreigner’s cemetery in Tamsui, but according to his will, a wall was built to separate his grave from those of other foreigners, signifying that Mackay considered himself Taiwanese.
+Today, Dr. Mackay's family cemetery is listed as a municipal historic site.

 Address:26 Zhenli Street, Tamsui District, New Taipei City 251, Taiwan